 A generation ago, acid rain causing sulfur dioxide emissions threatened the health of our fisheries.
 Trout Unlimited volunteers, scientists and staff advocated for a market-based legislative solution.
 The result was the 1990 Clean Air Act Amendments.
 The legislation’s cap and trade approach contributed to dramatic reductions for acid rain causing sulfur dioxide emissions.

 Some were skeptical of cap and trade in 1990.
 Some will be skeptical of new legislation to control carbon emissions now.
 Just as with the amendments to the Clean Air Act in 1990, we are at the start of a long legislative process—a process that we must begin and finish.
-The time for band-aids is past.
+The time for band-aids has passed.
 Nothing less than the future of trout and salmon; the future of fishing—the future for our children is at stake.